-Consistently ranked by the NCAA as one of the top 10 collegiate women’s soccer teams in the country, University of Southern California is one of the powerhouse teams of the very competitive Pac 12.
-The Trojans are no strangers to the Division I Women’s Soccer Championships, and have even taken home the big title twice in recent years (2007 and 2016).
+Consistently ranked by the NCAA as one of the top 10 women’s soccer colleges in the country, the University of Southern California is one of the powerhouse teams of the very competitive Pac 12.
+The Trojans are no strangers to the Division I Women’s Soccer Championships and have even taken home the big title twice in recent years (2007 and 2016).
 Much of USC’s current success as one of the best colleges for women’s soccer is due to the team’s head coach, Keidane McAlpine, whose coaching record since 2014 is a whopping 61-19-9.

 University of Tennessee

 Affectionately known as the Lady Vols (short for Lady Volunteers), the University of Tennessee women’s college soccer team consistently ranks as one of the top teams in both the NCAA and the Southeastern Conference (SEC).
 Led by coach Brian Pensky, the Lady Vols have secured a spot in the NCAA Women’s Soccer Championships 11 times since 2001.
 Of those 11 appearances, the team has advanced to the Round of 16 five times, the most recent of which was in 2007.
 Also impressive is the fact that five Volunteers have been named All-American athletes since 2002, including Hannah Wilkinson.
 She’s the uber-successful New Zealand native who currently plays for Vittsjö GIK in Sweden and the New Zealand women’s national team.